Roasted Squash with Brown Butter & Hazelnut Gremolata

 4 tablespoons unsalted butter

 2 cloves garlic

 1 small bunch parsley, chopped (about ½ cup)

 ¼ teaspoon chili flakes

 ¼ cup toasted hazelnuts

 1. Preheat the oven to 400°F.

 2. Cut the squash in half and remove the seeds and pulp.
 Slice them into nice even half-moons/wedges and spread evenly on a parchment-lined baking sheet.
 Toss generously with olive oil and salt.
-Roast in the oven for about 30-40 minutes depending on the size of the squash pieces.
+Roast in the oven for about 30 to 40 minutes depending on the size of the squash pieces.
 (Be sure to rotate the pan halfway through the cook time for even browning.)

 3. While the squash roasts, prepare the gremolata.
-Start by mincing the garlic, then add the parsley and chop it right in with the garlic.
+Start by mincing the garlic, then add the parsley, chopping it right in with the garlic.
 Add the toasted hazelnuts and roughly chop.
-Add a pinch of salt, the chili flakes, and the lemon zest and give it one more rough chop to combine.
+Add a pinch of salt, the chili flakes, and the lemon zest and give it another rough chop to combine.

-4. Place the butter in a small saucepan and heat over low until just browned, but not burned.
+4. Cook the butter in a small saucepan over low heat until just browned but not burned.